wehlutyk/thesis/content/2-brainscopypaste-3-conclusion.md

 One can ask, therefore, what are the reciprocal effects between, on one side, the corpus-level evolution of quotes through iterated transformations, and on the other side, a gradual change in the properties of transformations operated because of the evolution of surrounding context.
 Such interactions have been shown to underlie the lineage specificity observed in transmission chains [@claidiere_cultural_2014].
 Exploring how similar loop interactions happen in real-life data could indeed be the next step in understanding the coevolution of cultural content and the ways in which it is transformed.
-In our particular case, such insight could shed some light on how the feature attractors examined in this paper actually emerge, and help assess their potential role on this coevolution.
+In our particular case, such insight could shed some light on how the feature attractors examined in this chapter actually emerge, and help assess their potential role on this coevolution.

-## Concluding remarks

-The theory of Epidemiology of Representations proposes a unifying framework for the study of cultural evolution.
-One of its core claims, the existence of cultural attractors, has been both a challenge to test empirically and a fruitful line to pursue in the study of cultural evolution.
-We aimed to contribute to testing this hypothesis by studying a simple everyday-life task where individuals are implicitly trying to reproduce quotations.
-To some extent, our work amounts to an out-of-laboratory experiment where we examine the influence of well-known word features on the accuracy of reproduction of short sentences.
-Our analysis of substitutions shows that words are attracted, in each dimension, to feature-specific values.
-Furthermore, the features' known effects in psycholinguistic experiments are reflected in the biases of these attraction points, meaning that the evolution of such quotations can be partially explained by known low-level cognitive biases.
-We believe that such an approach, which combines psycholinguistic knowledge and data mining tools, can be fruitfully developed to improve the study of cultural attractors and explore the reciprocal influences of cognition and culture.

-Let us conclude by noting that the question of short- and long-term cultural evolution, and the approaches to study them, are becoming increasingly relevant to other fields.
-In biology in particular, work on evo-devo and non-genetic inheritance has accumulated evidence that is poorly accounted for by the modern synthesis of biological evolution, and is creating a demand for new or extended  approaches to joint cultural and biological evolution [see @gilbert_eco-evo-devo:_2015 for instance].
-Such an approach has long been called upon by anthropologists like @ingold_beyond_2004 [-@ingold_complementarity_1998], in line with Mauss' initial works [@mauss_les_1936], and the question is not entirely foreign to the enactive-representational debate in cognitive science.
-The study of cultural evolution will most likely benefit greatly from the growing interactions between these disciplines.
+The next chapter provides some of the groundwork for such questions to be tackled.
+It develops a second experimental paradigm, much closer to laboratory transmission chain experiments, where the full transformations of quotes can be observed without having to sacrifice on the complexity of utterances studied, or on the size of the data set gathered.
+It then models the complete transformations that utterances undergo, providing a crucial missing link to connect low-level psycholinguistics factors with effects at the evolutionary level.